-To truly experience the best of the Netherlands you really need to get out beyond Amsterdam and explore the surrounding areas.
+To truly experience the best of the Netherlands and its rich history you need to get out beyond the Capital city of Amsterdam and explore the surrounding areas.
 The Netherlands may be flat but it is diverse and interesting and yes windmills still exist.
-From Rotterdam and its UNESCO world heritage listing to bicycling from one end of the country to the other, there are many places to visit in the Netherlands.
+From Rotterdam and its UNESCO world heritage site listing to bicycling from one end of the country to the other, there are many places to visit in the Netherlands.
 You may have visited Amsterdam but want to know where to go in Holland other than Amsterdam?
 Here are 19 tourist attractions you should visit outside of Amsterdam.

 Let’s first clarify the name of the country – it’s the Netherlands.
 Holland refers to the two areas of Noord and Suid Holland – Amsterdam is located in North Holland.
 The people of the Netherlands are considered Nederlanders.
 Dutch is a term that is relatively little used in the Netherlands except by English speakers as it is a term used for both the Netherlanders and the Germans.